Indiana’s Trusted Personal Injury Advocates Since 1963.

 To get your free consultation with an Indianapolis car accident lawyer, reach out to us online or call 317-334-9200.
 We are available 24/7 to take your call, and we are ready to help you move forward after a wreck.

-One important but often overlooked aspect of a truck accident case is the proper identification of liable parties.
+One important but often overlooked in accidents involving trucks is the proper identification of liable parties.
 A trucker who causes an accident is to blame for the incident.
 And their insurance company protects the driver from much personal liability.

 However, in some situations, a trucking company may share the blame.
 This is because of the concept of law called respondeat superior.
 In short, this law states that employers are responsible for the negligent acts of their employees while those employees are performing work duties.
 As a result, if a trucker was on the clock when a collision occurred, it is likely that their employer is jointly liable.
 This may not always be true.